pinterest/secor/DESIGN.md

 ### Offset management

-A Secor consumer is built on top of [Kafka high level consumer API](https://kafka.apache.org/documentation.html#highlevelconsumerapi).
+A Pinterest Secor consumer is built on top of [Kafka high level consumer API](https://kafka.apache.org/documentation.html#highlevelconsumerapi).
 The offset of the last committed (persisted in [S3]) message for each topic/Kafka partition pair is stored in zookeeper.
 Certain types of events such as join of a new consumer or crash of an existing one trigger so called *rebalance*.
 Rebalance may change the allocation of topic/Kafka partitions to consumers.
 A topic/Kafka partition that changes the ownership will be consumed from the last committed offset + 1 by the new owner (note: offsets increase by one between messages).
 The greatest challenge in the design of the consumer logic is to handle rebalance events while guaranteeing that each message is persisted (in [S3]) exactly once.
 Below we outline an algorithm implementing a logic with this property.

 #### Data structures